umaritimus/mssql/README.md

   mssql::client::odbc::driversource: 'c:/temp/msodbcsql_17.3.1.1_x64.msi'
   ```

-  > _Note:_ The OdbcDriver name is needs to be exact, as identified by Microsoft.
-If you don't specify the correct name, problems will follow you around...
+  > _Note:_ The OdbcDriver name needs to be exact, as defined by Microsoft.
+If you don't specify the correct name, problems will follow you around, e.g. during DSN creation...

 ## Usage

-* Example (installing/uninstalling SQL Server):
+* Example ( Installing/Uninstalling SQL Server ):

 ```cmd